CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is almost entirely generic boilerplate with no actionable content.
+This skill is almost entirely boilerplate with no actionable content.
 It describes what clustering is and what the skill would theoretically do, but provides zero executable code, no concrete parameter guidance, no validation steps, and no real examples.
-Nearly every section could apply to any skill with minimal word changes, indicating template-driven content rather than genuine instruction.
+It reads like a template that was never filled in with actual implementation details.

 Suggestions

-Replace the abstract 'How It Works' and 'Examples' sections with concrete, executable Python code snippets showing K-means, DBSCAN, and hierarchical clustering using scikit-learn, including data loading, preprocessing, execution, and evaluation metrics.
+Replace the abstract 'How It Works' section with concrete, executable Python code examples for each algorithm (K-means, DBSCAN, hierarchical) using scikit-learn, including data loading, preprocessing, fitting, and evaluation.

 DimensionReasoningScore